 Jade plants are one of the most popular indoor plants because they are easy to nurture and great for small living spaces.
 These beauties transform a room by giving it personality with its unique shape and texture.
 Jade plants have deep green glossy leaves that require direct sunlight, perfect for the windowsill of your dorm room.

 Jade plants don’t require a lot of water to survive, so make sure you don't overwater them.
 Wait for the topsoil to dry out before watering them again.

 Orchids are easy-to-manage flowers.
-They require very little natural sunlight and can thrive in an environment with primarily artificial light—making them ideal for dimly-lit dorms.
+They require very little natural sunlight and can thrive in an environment with primarily artificial light — making them ideal for dimly lit dorms.

 Although bromeliads originate from the rainforest, they require very little light to grow.
-In the rainforest, they grow under the shade from other plants, making them the perfect indoor houseplant.
+In the rainforest, they grow under the shade of other plants, making them the perfect indoor houseplant.
 Try to keep near a window but under direct sunlight.

 Watering is simple!
 Water the center cup of this plant once a week and in the winter months, water less.

 Temperature doesn’t affect these plants, although humidity is an important factor in keeping bromeliads healthy because they are tropical plants.
 Misting them a few times a week should help.

 The lucky bamboo plant will make a statement in any room.
 They have a long, slender structure that will brighten your dorm and bring life to the atmosphere.
 Although lucky bamboo stalks resemble those of bamboo, they aren’t bamboo at all, but rather a Dracaena plant.
 Lucky bamboo has been a part of Chinese culture for many years but has been popularized everywhere.

 This houseplant is perfect for first-time plant owners because it is extremely easy to grow.
 Lucky bamboo grows really well in bright light but will also survive in low-lit areas.
 For optimal growth, keep this plant near a window but not in direct sunlight.